 1) A person may have forgotten or ignored an issued ticket.
 If so, a person’s license may get suspended pursuant to Connecticut General Statute 14-140.
 This requires the DMV to suspend the license until the ticket has gotten either paid or returned to the docket.
 If you have to “reopen” a ticket closed out under 14-140, you need to pay a fee of $60.
 The fine goes to the clerk’s office responsible for the ticket.
 You also have to send notice of that to the DMV to have your privilege restored.

 2) A person’s license may get suspended for accumulating too many “points”.
 Points can get assessed for a number of infractions, and the DMV will notify a person that they must attend a driver retraining program.
 Sometimes, a series of infractions can take a person from a low point total to above the limit with the person realizing this.
 There is no warning before a “points” suspension.

 3) A person who pleads guilty to operating under suspension or other serious motor vehicle violations may get suspended pursuant to state law.
-A list of the suspendable offenses are in Appendix A. If a person operates while under suspension, the penalty jumps from a 1 year suspension to a 5 year suspension.
-The 5 year date runs from conviction date, not from the date of the offense.
+A list of the suspendable offenses are in Appendix A. If a person operates while under suspension, the penalty jumps from a one year suspension to a five year suspension.
+The five year date runs from conviction date, not from the date of the offense.

 Out of State Convictions

 The Connecticut DMV learns of a conviction in another state through The National Driver Register.
 The NDR is a central repository of information on individuals whose privilege to drive has been revoked, suspended, canceled or denied or who have been convicted of serious traffic related offenses.
 All 50 states have access to this information.

 This means that the Connecticut DMV will find out about your out of state conviction and will impose a penalty as if you got convicted in Connecticut.